Top-rated movers to make your San Diego to Colorado Springs move easy

 - Colorado Springs’s population is about 65% less than San Diego.

-- Colorado Springs's public transportation has a score of 3 out of 10 versus San Diego's higher score of 6.
+- Colorado Springs’s public transportation score of 3 out of 10 is lower than San Diego’s score of 6.

 - Colorado Springs is less walkable than San Diego with a score of 36 out of 100 vs San Diego’s 53 out of 100.

-- Both Colorado Springs and San Diego have the same bike-friendliness score of 43 out of 100, meaning Colorado Springs is about as safe for cyclists as San Diego.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Colorado Springs and San Diego have similar bike-friendliness scores (43 vs 45), meaning Colorado Springs is about as safe for cyclists as San Diego.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-- Colorado Springs and San Diego have a similar crime rate.
+- Colorado Springs and San Diego have a similar crime rate with scores of 41.94 and 39.83, respectively.

-Other things to consider for your San Diego vs. Colorado Springs move
+Other things to consider for your San Diego to Colorado Springs move

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Colorado Springs Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Colorado Springs.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
 Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
 If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.